 Asphalt millings or other asphalt pavements that have been excavated for re-use.
 The RAP is oftern used as a component of new hot-mixed asphalt.

 Cracks in the asphalt overlay that mirror the cracks in the original asphalt surface below.
-The photo at right illustrates a crack in the asphalt overlay "mirroring" (reflecting) the control joint of the old concrete street under the asphalt.
+A crack in the asphalt overlay "mirroring" (reflecting) the control joint of the old concrete street under the asphalt.

 A mixture of gravel, sand and fines that compacts well.